You need to fit in.

 - When I was working on startups, I didn’t feel like being an entrepreneur was a true fit.

 The one thing I’ve learned from both my studies is: you should take initiative.
 If you’re here to make a difference, school isn’t going to teach you what you actually need.

-As excited I was to start my Advanced Master, as deep was my disappointment when I figured out it was going to be a year full of repetition of the books I already read and the insights I already have gotten out of startup projects.
+As excited I was to start my Advanced Master in Innovation & Strategic Management, as deep was my disappointment when I figured out it was going to be a year full of repetition of the books I already read and the insights I already have gotten out of startup projects.